There’s a quiet that descends upon the landscape after a fresh snowfall; it’s a palpable sense of peace that you can

 .
 This unassuming beach town is all weather-worn boats and craggy coastlines, whitewashed homes, and unpretentious sea shacks.
 While some might think twice about visiting Maine during the throes of winter, we'd counter that there's actually no better time to experience the Pine Tree State.
 During the coldest months of the year, there's a quiet that settles across the state that's truly beautiful -- especially with the soft fluttering of snow flurries falling across the landscape.
 The crowds have gone, the seasonal seafood shacks have closed, and what remains is pure, unadulterated Maine beauty.
 And there's no better place to experience this than

-It can be difficult to stand out in a state that's quite literally covered in snow for much of the year, but Fairbanks, Alaska, most certainly does.
+It can be difficult to stand out in a state that's quite literally covered in snow for much of the year (yes, it's perhaps one of the snowiest places in the U.S.), but Fairbanks, Alaska, most certainly does.
 Winter in Fairbanks is pure magic; this Alaska town is the most marvelous place to dance under the Midnight Sun or make snow angels under the Northern Lights.
 If you enjoy the Great Outdoors, you’ll fall head over heels in love with the town of Fairbanks.
 From fishing on the Chena River to world-class hunting and cross-country skiing – Fairbanks has something for everyone and truly is the

 most magical winter town in the Last Frontier

-There’s magic in a fresh winter’s snow: this cold-weather phenomenon exists simply as a quiet, beautiful, fleeting work of art.
-While winter may not be everyone’s favorite time of year, there’s something truly magical about this season.
+There’s magic in a fresh winter’s snow: This cold-weather phenomenon exists simply as a quiet, beautiful, fleeting work of art.
+While winter may not be everyone’s favorite time of year, there’s something truly magical about this season – especially in places in the USA where it snows in December, ahead of the holidays.
 And if you think these real-life snow globes are wondrous, you’ll absolutely want to visit these

 What are some of the best winter wonderland places to visit in the U.S.?